Supreme Court rules that Northern Ireland abortion law clashes with human rights but dismisses challenge on technical grounds

 - Related Practice Area(s):

-- Healthcare, Mental Health and Mental Capacity, Human Rights
+- Healthcare, Mental Health and Mental Capacity, Civil Liberties and Human Rights

 - Supreme Court